TITLE 89: SOCIAL SERVICES

 D) instruction about the monthly testing of the base unit and how to transmit the test results to the support center; and

-4) assist the client in selecting and designating up to 3 local emergency responders, which must be updated by the EHRS provider at least every 6 months.
+4) assist the participant in selecting and designating up to 3 local emergency responders, which must be updated by the EHRS provider at least every 6 months.
 Each responder shall receive both verbal and written instructions from the provider;

 6) own and operate a support center to provide live monitoring on a continuous basis, direct an appropriate response whenever the EHRS system is activated, and provide necessary technical support for fault conditions, including a language line that provides interpreter service for at least 140 languages and communication facilitated by a teletypewriter (TTY) communication device for the deaf, as appropriate;